 \section{Results}

 We now compare the lubrication models for various geometries and examine the solutions of velocity and pressure for a variety of textured slider examples.
-The Reynolds, T.G.-ELT, VA-ELT, $\varepsilon^2$-PLT and $\varepsilon^4$-PLT solutions are compared against the Stokes solution \cref{app_stokes}.
-The accuracy of pressure and velocity solutions are characterized using the relative percent error in $L_2$ norm.
-For an appropriate comparison of solutions from the various models, the flux $\mathcal{Q}$ is kept constant and the pressure drops $\Delta \mathcal{P}$ are presumed to vary.
+The Reynolds, T.G.-ELT, VA-ELT, $\varepsilon^2$-PLT and $\varepsilon^4$-PLT solutions are compared against the Stokes solution (\cref{app_stokes}).
+The accuracy of the pressure and velocity solutions is characterized using the relative percent error in $L_2$ norm.
+For an appropriate comparison of solutions from the various models, the flux $\mathcal{Q}$ is kept constant and the average pressure drops $\Delta P$ are presumed to vary.

-Note, for the T.G.-ELT method, the prescribed flux $\mathcal{Q}$ corresponds to the pressure gradient $\frac{\partial p}{\partial x}$ assigned at the inlet.
-However – subject to the magnitude of surface variation – this flux may not be conserved throughout the domain because incompressibility is not strictly enforced.
+Note, for the T.G.-ELT method, the prescribed flux $\mathcal{Q}$ may not be conserved throughout the domain – subject to the magnitude of surface variation – because incompressibility is not strictly enforced.